Ben4010/CORE-CODE-REPOSITORIOS/README.md

 1. **Week 5 practicing Pseudocode and JavaScript**
    - In this week we will using a program called PSeInt and we will have an introduction to the programming language called JavaScript
 + [Week 5](https://github.com/Ben4010/CORE-CODE-REPOSITORIOS/tree/main/Semana%205)
+## _Week 6_ 🗡
+1. **Week 6 we start with the JavaScript programming language**
+   - In this week we will learn about the JS data types, about how to use logical operators and fundamentals of the objects of this language.
+     - **we will delve into this language in the coming weeks**